haimbilia/BuyHub/readme.txt

     => 054265 - missing sms template on seller end
-    => 053744 - when cancellation is approved and amount is not refunded then the amount is not coming under stats => 054557 - admin> catalog> categories> count is mismatching
+    => 053744 - when cancellation is approved and amount is not refunded then the amount is not coming under stats => 054557 - admin> catalog> categories> count is mismatching => 054689 - 404 error page - issue with few produc urls when subscription in enabled

 Enhancements :
    => Make provision to made seller